In this article:

 Answer: Yes, larger commercial vehicles have a more tolerant emissions standards than passenger cars.

-Question: How long is the validity of a car emission test?
+Question: How long is the car emission test validity?

 Answer: One year.
 The LTO requires an emission test every time you register it.